jeremyknight-me/site/posts/2025/2025-06-27-host-ai-at-home-ollama.md

 **3. Safe Access for My Kids**

 By hosting models locally, I can provide my children with supervised access to AI tools.
-It’s a chance for them to explore, ask questions, and experiment—within boundaries I can control.
+It’s a chance for them to explore, ask questions, and experiment within boundaries I can control.

 ## Models Running in Ollama